-I thought of writing this weeks ago and today I realized that I never got around to it – Whoops!
+I thought of writing this weeks ago, and today I realized that I never got around to it – Whoops!

 Wow!
 Now, this was it!
-Not only three manuals (see I told you that would come up again!) but they were all “built-in”.
+Not only were there three manuals (see, I told you that would come up again!), but they were all “built-in.”
 No more of this adding something on top of the organ.
 That being said, this thing was truly massive.
 No question about it – Had to have one.
 Not sure, but I guess the fascination with three manuals all started when I got to play the Wurlitzer Pipe organ years earlier?

 We would love to hear about your musical journey and what you are learning about OAX.